Peter Politiek

-Peter Politiek is a four time Dutch National show-jumping champion.
+Politiek is a four time Dutch National show-jumping champion.
 He is still the youngest rider ever (age 8) to win a national championship in horseback riding in the Netherlands.

-Peter competed in the 2002 Dutch 250cc Grand Prix of the Netherlands as a wild-card at age 17.
+He competed in the 2002 Dutch 250cc Grand Prix of the Netherlands as a wild-card at age 17.
 He is the youngest Dutch rider to start in the 250cc Grand Prix class of the MotoGP World Championships.
 He suffered a near fatal crash in a European Championship race nearly a month later.
 It put the Dutch rider into a (artificial) coma for 6 weeks.

-In 2006 Peter won two American Vintage Racing Championships when competing in the AHRMA championship series during his time in the USA.
+In 2006, Politiek won two American Vintage Racing Championships when competing in the AHRMA championship series during his time in the USA.